davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 Console.WriteLine("After setting Current to null " + ExecutionContext.Capture().GetHashCode());
 ```

-⚠️ While this looks attractive, the reference to Current might have still been captured before the value was set to null:
+⚠️ While this looks attractive, the reference to `DisposableThing.Current` might have still been captured before the value was set to null:

 ```C#
 void Dispatch()